etiennebacher/tidypolars/tests/testthat/_snaps/explicit_namespace.md

       Error in `mutate()`:
-      ! `tidypolars` doesn't know how to translate this function: `data.table::shift()`. i You can ask for it to be translated here: <https://github.com/etiennebacher/tidypolars/issues>.
+      ! `tidypolars` doesn't know how to translate this function: `data.table::shift()`. i You can ask for it to be translated here: <https://github.com/etiennebacher/tidypolars/issues>. i See `?tidypolars_options` to set automatic fallback to R to handle unknown functions.

 ---